NGI-TRUSTCHAIN/MS3/README.md

 ## Overview

 MS3 is a revolutionary approach to Web3 integration, designed to make existing blockchain solutions more reusable and composable.
-Instead of repeatedly integrating the same tools for each project, MS3 allows you to compose and reuse pre-configured integrations through a modular adapter system.
+Instead of repeatedly integrating the same tools for each project, MS3 allows you to compose and reuse pre-configured integrations through a modular adapter system

 ## Key Benefits